kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 # Reprioritization

-Once a client sends a request, circumstances might change and mean that it is beneficial to change the priority of the response.
+After a client sends a request, it may be beneficial to change the priority of the response.
 As an example, a web browser might issue a prefetch request for a JavaScript file with the urgency parameter of the Priority request header field set to `u=7` (background).
 Then, when the user navigates to a page which references the new JavaScript file, while the prefetch is in progress, the browser would send a reprioritization frame with the priority field value set to `u=0` (prerequisite).

-However, a client cannot reprioritize a response by using the Priority header field.
-This is because an HTTP header field can only be sent as part of an HTTP message.
-Therefore, to support reprioritization, it is necessary to define a HTTP-version-dependent mechanism for transmitting the priority parameters.

-This document specifies a new PRIORITY_UPDATE frame type for HTTP/2 ({{!RFC7540}}) and HTTP/3 ({{!I-D.ietf-quic-http}}) that is specialized for reprioritization.
-It carries updated priority parameters and references the target of the reprioritization based on a version-specific identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

 In HTTP/2 and HTTP/3, after a request message is sent on a stream, the stream transitions to a state that prevents the client from sending additional frames on the stream.
+Therefore, a client cannot reprioritize a response by using the Priority header field.
 Modifying this behavior would require a semantic change to the protocol, but this is avoided by restricting the stream on which a PRIORITY_UPDATE frame can be sent.
 In HTTP/2 the frame is on stream zero and in HTTP/3 it is sent on the control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).

+This document specifies a new PRIORITY_UPDATE frame type for HTTP/2 ({{!RFC7540}}) and HTTP/3 ({{!I-D.ietf-quic-http}}) which enables
+reprioritization.
+It carries updated priority parameters and references the target of the reprioritization based on a version-specific identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

 Unlike the header field, the reprioritization frame is a hop-by-hop signal.